 Setting the events up as a custom post type allowed the option for a custom date field.
 Using this in the code allowed the 'future events' page to automatically display any events yet to occur.

 A plugin was being used to display the people involved within SEAM - it wasn't the right one for the job.
-Certain people appear across categories, and as the plugin didn't allow this, some people's roles were displayed as simple text pages.
+Certain people appear across categories, and as the plugin didn't allow this, some roles were displayed as simple text pages.

 By setting up people as a custom post type, it allowed each person to fall under multiple categories.
 This prevented the need to create individual pages for each category and simply create a person and person role.